#BlogToPM

 the comfort of my smartphone and a much smarter lifestyle, speaking so

 eloquently at the Central Hall Westminster in London.
-Very carefully you touched upon the pressing
+Very carefully, you touched upon our country's pressing

-concerns of our country- Woman’s safety, Unemployment, Heath care and Farmers.
+concerns- Woman’s safety, Unemployment, Heath care, and Farmers.

 it all done?
 I am sure not.
 But you see, it would be unfair to only look at